cecton/git-tools/README.md

 1. Starting a new branch.

-    Usually you want to fetch first and then create a branch based on master.
+    Usually you want to fetch first and then create a branch based on main.
     To do this with Git you will do:

     ```
-    git checkout master
+    git checkout main
     git pull --ff-only
     git checkout -b new-branch
     ```